-The Friendly Society Private Hospital protects patients’ privacy in accordance with Commonwealth and State legislation and is bound by the 13 Australian Privacy Principles (APP) relating to confidentiality and privacy regarding information relating to patients’ health and other personal details.
+The Friendly Society Private Hospital protects patients’ privacy in accordance with Commonwealth and State legislation and is bound by the 13 Australian Privacy Principles (APP) relating to confidentiality and privacy regarding the information relating to patients’ health and other personal details.

-As defined by APP your personal information means information or an opinion (including information or an opinion forming part of a database), whether true or not, and whether recorded in a material form or not, about an individual whose identity is apparent, or can reasonably be ascertained, from the information or opinion.
+As defined by APP your personal information means information or an opinion (including information or an opinion forming part of a database), whether true or not, and whether recorded in a material form or not, about an individual whose identity is apparent or can reasonably be ascertained, from the information or opinion.